nding17/CalUniAnalysis/README.md

 # Predicting admission yield for University of California schools

-Nelson, Michal, and Nick's final project for CP341 Data Science.
+Naili (Nelson), Michal, and Nick's final project for CP341 Data Science.

 ## Structure of the repository